Library

 which returns a non-negative number.

 For many variables, the ordering includes a lexicographical convention in order to be total.
-We have opted for the simplest one, where the larger variable appears before when the TaylorN variables are defined (e.g., through set_variables).
+We have opted for the simplest one: the larger variable appears before for the TaylorN variables are defined (e.g., through set_variables).

 Refs: